mrmoxon/mrmoxon.github.io/_posts/2024-24-10-emergence.markdown

 Three important observations:

-1. Evolution in Picbreeder is one-directional; the states that can evolve into, e.g. cars, will not evolve into more simple states using the same functions applied.
+1. Evolution in Picbreeder is one-directional; the states that can evolve into, e.g., cars, will not evolve into more simple states using the same functions applied.
 This is known as 'divergency', and seems to be a property of the material universe we inhabit [[4]](#ref-4).

-2. Later-states are not obviously predictable; when one tries to produce a car, they will struggle to achieve this without trial and error.
+2. Later-states are not obviously predictable; when one tries to produce a car, one will struggle to achieve this without trial and error.
 In other words, mastering Picbreeder is very hard.

 3. Intuitively, the "emergent complexity" we observe seems highest in the meso-stages of evolution (the images shown in (d) are only momentary snapshots of longer branches that eventually become disordered).